11avnishkumar/cpp/README.md

         cout<<"The result is: "<<z<<endl;
     }
     catch(int e){
-      // Since we have throw 1 and 1 is integer value that is why we have used int variable e in the catch block,whatever the excepition will be thrown that will be
+      // Since we have throw 1 and 1 is integer value that is why we have used int variable e in the catch block,whatever the exception will be thrown that will be
       // copied into "e".
       cout<<"Divison with zero is not possible "<<e<<endl;
     }